cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white-level-walkthrough.md

 next room, discarding `Godspeed` to break through a door and continue to the next section.

-In this hallway, the player learns another dimension of the new Laser Traps: it can also instantly kill them!
-Players can test it out by walking into the demonic beams instead of hopping over them -- though their appearance (and that the beam in the first room counts as a demon) already invites players to avoid and destroy them.
+In the hallway with the lasers, the player learns another dimension of the new Laser Traps: it can also instantly kill them!
+Players can test it out by walking into the demonic beams instead of hopping over them -- though their appearance (and that the beam in the first room counts as a demon) -- already invites players to avoid and destroy them.

 The following leisurely walkaround to the door after destroying the traps gives new players a chance to breathe, processing the mechanic a bit more, while more